ogicodes/stock-tracker/README.md

 ## SPRINT 1 (Design)

 For this sprint I spent the entire first day of the project in figma making wireframes and playing with different designs for the dashboard.
-This took the majority of day 1 which may have been a lot of time but in hindsignt having the designs there made coding the webapp front go by very quickly. ive included my Finalized mockups above this section and my wireframe and first itterations of the mockups below:
+This took the majority of day 1 which may have been a lot of time but in hindsignt having the designs there made coding the webapp front end go by very quickly.
+I've included my Finalized mockups above this section and my wireframe and first itterations of the mockups below:

 **WireFrame:**
 ![image](https://github.com/user-attachments/assets/325ff657-11db-4f92-bc7c-df76e15e7899)